With over 20 years experience.....

 We support individuals to ensure their profiles are completely protected, visible only to their chosen providers.

-We are proud to be an Affiliate member of the Institute of Interim Management who fulfil an excellent role of vigorously promoting the sector, raising awareness of compliance and legislative matters and ensuring the highest levels of quality of interim candidates are maintained.
-IIM is a unified voice which represents its members and we believe that our commitment to work with the Institute, benefits all parties involved, especially the interims themselves.
+We are proud to support the Institute of Interim Management who fulfil an excellent role of vigorously promoting the sector, raising awareness of compliance and legislative matters and ensuring the highest levels of quality of interim candidates are maintained.
+The IIM is a unified voice which represents all who are involved in the interim sector

 Executive Leasing Benefits